-ELIGIBLE GROUP BENEFIT(S) PROVIDED OUT-OF-PLAN All Rhody Health Partners, Rite Care Dental services and Expansion members Court-ordered mental health and substance use services ordered to a non- network facility or provider Non-Emergency Transportation Services (Non- Emergency transportation is coordinated by the contracted Health Plans).
+ELIGIBLE GROUP BENEFIT(S) PROVIDED OUT-OF-PLAN Dental services Court-ordered mental health and substance use services ordered to a non- network facility or provider Non-Emergency Transportation Services (Non- Emergency transportation is coordinated by the contracted Health Plans).
 Nursing home services in excess of 30 consecutive days (RHP members only) Residential services for MR/DD clients that are paid by the State's BHDDH Respite (Adult) Neonatal intensive care Unit (NICU) Services at Women's and Infants Hospital.
 Except as specified in § 2.9(C) of this Part Special Education services as defined in the child's Individual Education Plan (IEP) for children with special health needs or developmental delays Lead Program home assessment and non- medical case management provided by Department of Health or Lead Centers for lead poisoned children Cedar Family Center Services Centers of Excellence Programs